markstringer-dti/markstringer-dti.github.io/dti.md

 The Hiding Hand
 The Fata Morgana - Albert O. Hirschman
 On the evolutionary function of sociopaths or Sooner or later, someone needs to say "fuck it."

+### A Manifesto
+I want to help you and me, get to the point where we're all more confident that we can deliver the seemingly impossible.
+That's going to be a long trip.
+On that way, I want to be a reliable guide.
+So, to help keep myself straight, and to reassure you somewhat here's my manifesto.

+1. Tell the truth.
+2. Don't over promise.
+3. Be clear don't know it all.
+4. Point to sources and interesting things.

+1. There is a great temptation to try to write books like this from the point of view of an absolute expert.
+Why?
+I don't know.
+I'm not an absolute expert.
+I've been doing this a while.
+I have some strategies that work fairly reliably.
+I don't have a rigid method that I follow.

+2. Pretty much, see point 1.
+Obviously, I can't promise that you will deliver the impossible.
+The thing that you're looking at that seems impossible, may well be exactly that.
+I worked on a project once that all the normal hallmarks of an impossible project.
+It had an "aggressive" deadline.
+It had a strict separation between subject matter experts and the development team.
+There were no members of the team who were trying to talk to users or trying to talk to people in the wider organisation.
+But this project also had something else.
+It had an absolute reliance on a database that didn't exist.
+This was a database that was on all the architecture diagrams.
+This was a database that the development team had to draw up data protocols to communicate with.
+It didn't exist.
+This project was never going to succeed.

+3. Think about it for a second.
+Nobody knows it all.
+I'm pretty much trying to tell you everything that I know.
+There might even be a chance that combining that with what you know, makes you much better at managing and delivering software development than I am.

+4. "There are more things in heaven and earth, Horatio, Than are dreamt of in your philosophy."

 ## References